ZJU-SEL/docker/man/docker-run.1.md

 Note:
 Multiple Volume options can be added separated by a ",".
-The host path(`/host`) can be relative and absolute, but the destination path (`/container`) must be absolute.
+The host path(`/host`) can be relative or absolute, but the destination path (`/container`) must be absolute.

 **--volumes-from**=[]